-Table 15 reports ratios of workers' compensation standardized benefits paid to standardized employer costs, from 2001 through 2021.
+Table 15 reports ratios of workers' compensation standardized benefits paid to standardized employer costs, from 2002 through 2022.

 The reader is cautioned that the ratios represent benefits and costs paid in a given year, but not necessarily for the same claims.
 The benefits measure includes payments for all claims receiving benefits in the given year regardless of when they occurred.
-The cost measure (premiums paid to insurers and state funds), on the other hand, includes projected future liabilities for injuries and illnesses that occurred in the given year.
-In other words, the costs and benefits paid in a given year are not tracking the full costs of a particular set of claims.
+The costs measure (premiums paid to insurers and state funds), on

-Consider, for example, two industries: logging, for which the workers' compensation rate is \$40 per \$100 of wages, and banking, for which the rate is \$1 per \$100 of wages.
+64 Consider, for example, two industries: logging, for which the workers' compensation rate is \$40 per \$100 of wages, and banking, for which the rate is \$1 per \$100 of wages.
 Suppose State A has 80 percent of its employees in logging and 20 percent in banking, so average costs for workers' compensation are \$32.20 per \$100 of wages.
-State B has 20 of its employees in logging and 80 percent in banking, so average employer costs for workers' compensation are \$8.20 per \$100 of wages.
+State B has 20 percent of its employees in logging and 80 percent in banking, so average employer costs for workers' compensation are \$8.20 per \$100 of wages.
 If Timber-R-Us (a logging company) moved from State A to State B to take advantage of the lower average costs of workers' compensation, it would not save on those costs.
 Rather, Timber-R-Us would continue to pay workers' compensation premiums of \$40 per \$100 of its wages.

-As noted below in the section on estimates of employer costs and in Appendix E, Oregon's biannual report does provide such comparisons.
+65 As noted below in the section on estimates of employer costs and in Appendix E, Oregon's biannual report does provide such comparisons.